 Del-Bouree Bach is a signature member of the American Society of Marine Artists, Society of Animal Artists, Artists for Conservation, National Oil and Acrylic Painters Society, Audubon Artists, Artists Fellowship, the Salmagundi Club of New York, Providence Art Club, Connecticut Academy of Fine Arts, and many other professional arts organizations.

 Joann Ballinger is known for her gentle pastel renditions of children, seascapes and animals.
 Her love of light and color and her unique perspective of life are evident in her work.
 Her rich purples and deep blues combined with the exquisite balance between shadows and light bring to life a child playing at the beach or the tides of a sea.

 David started his artistic journey in high school where he was introduced to painting.
 At the University of Montana he found a book in the library about contemporary watercolorists which “lit a spark” that has determined the course of his life.

-AL BARKER was born in New Jersey and was raised with the New York City Metropolitan area but he learned to appreciate the outdoors by spending a great deal of time hunting and fishing.
+AL BARKER was born in New Jersey and was raised within the New York City Metropolitan area, but he learned to appreciate the outdoors by spending a great deal of time hunting and fishing.
 These activities ,no doubt influenced his decision to pursue academic studies in Environmental Science where he earned a Bachelors and Masters […]